* Jobs data transmits mixed message to Fed watchers

 Nonfarm payrolls increased 173,000 last month, fewer than the 220,000 that economists polled by Reuters had expected.
 But the unemployment rate dropped to 5.1 percent, its lowest in more than seven years, and wages accelerated.
 Many investors viewed those data points as contradictory signals about the urgency to increase interest rates.

-Near-zero rates have allowed the U.S. stock market to almost triple from the depths of the financial crisis in 2009.
+Near-zero rates have allowed the U.S. stock market to stage a spectacular bull-run since the financial crisis.
 Many on Wall Street hope recent global market turmoil and worries about China's economy will lead the Fed to hold off raising rates when it meets on Sept.
 16-17.

-All the 10 major S&P sectors were sharply lower with the financial index's 2.03 percent loss leading the decliners.
-Wells Fargo dropped 2.17 percent and JPMorgan lost 1.88 percent.
+All the 10 major S&P sectors were lower with the financial index's 2.26 percent loss leading the decliners.
+Wells Fargo, JPMorgan and Bank of America fell more than 2.25 percent.

-The CBOE Volatility index, known as Wall Street's "fear gauge", rose 7 percent to 27.41, well above its long-term average of 20.
+The CBOE Volatility index, known as Wall Street's "fear gauge", jumped 13 percent to 28.99, well above its long-term average of 20.

-Caterpillar's shares lost 1.81 percent after Baird downgraded the stock to "neutral".
+Caterpillar's shares were down 1.5 percent after Baird downgraded the stock to "neutral".